suboptimal-solutions/netty-webtransport/docs/project-layout.md

 both layers evolve together.

 The example module exists for one reason only: demos shouldn't be on the production classpath of the main artifact.
-Once the codec has demos worth shipping, this module hosts them.

 ## Module directory naming